AlexWongWH/CSD3120_IPA/README.md

 Install xrauthor-loader by `npm i xrauthor-loader -D`

+Install copy-webpack-plugin by `npm i copy-webpack-plugin -D`

+To use the following commands:

-Inside the package.json file, add this code snippet into the "scripts` section:
+Inside package.json file, add this code snippet into the "scripts` section:

    "scripts": {
     "test": "echo \"Error: no test specified\" && exit 1",